mengbinhao/jack-note/docs/english/NPR.md

   > The big picture here is (that) ...

 - 2020.11.18
-  - mountain n | mountainous adj
+  - mountain n | mountainous adj | hill
   - tiny adj

 - 2020.11.17